zukunft/zukunft.com/docs/llm/pending.md

 findings of the security check on 2026-07-17, ordered by exploitability.

-reduce the signup username enumeration: action_signup (web/frontend.php around line 1153) returns a distinct SIGNUP_ERR_NAME_EXISTS when the name is taken, which lets an attacker probe which usernames exist - inconsistent with the neutral reset flow. keep the hint only if the ux needs it, otherwise use a generic message and/or rate limit; at least accept it as a conscious trade-off

 ### security improvements

 add TOTP authentification for SERVER_ADMIN2 and 3, so that the first login can be done with the pure user name and password and than a page shows the QR code e.g. for an App like FreeOTP+ to add a second factor